4383/governance/goals/proposed/remove-eventlet.rst

 Problem
 =======

-Openstack is build on the top of asynchronous mechanisms.
+OpenStack is build on the top of asynchronous mechanisms.

-All the Openstack components heavily relies on the Eventlet library to obtain asynchronous features and greenlet coroutines, however, the Openstack community currently suffer from many aspects of the usage of that library.
+All the OpenStack components heavily relies on the Eventlet library to obtain asynchronous features and greenlet coroutines, however, the OpenStack community currently suffer from many aspects of the usage of that library.

 Indeed this library currently do not support Python 3.12 and face many issues with Python 3.11 (those are described below).

-This new python version will be part of the supported runtime in the coming Openstack series.
+This new python version will be part of the supported runtime in the coming OpenStack series.
 At least Python 3.12 should be a supported runtime of the "Dalmatian" series.
 2024.1/Caracal currently `support Python 3.11 <https://governance.openstack.org/tc/reference/runtimes/2024.1.html>`_.

 Many distros already started to transition to Python 3.12.
 That's the